tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 Most modern production systems use a hybrid approach: **HNSW** for the hot, recent data, and **DiskANN** or **IVF-PQ** for the massive historical archive.

 ## Production Realities: Filtering and Hybrid Search
-Before leaving the algorithms behind, it is crucial to acknowledge two operational realities that drastically impact vector search in production:
+Before leaving the algorithms behind, it is crucial to acknowledge three operational realities that drastically impact vector search in production:

 1.  **Filtered ANN**: Real systems almost always include metadata filters (e.g., `"only docs from user X"`, `"only last 30 days"`).
 Applying these filters breaks the core assumptions of ANN graphs.
-If you pre-filter before searching the vector index, you destroy the navigability of the HNSW graph (creating disconnected islands).
-If you post-filter after the ANN search, your recall craters because you might filter out all $k$ retrieved results.
-Production-robust systems require distinct strategies (like bitset-aware traversals, oversampling, or per-partition indexes) to handle filtered ANN without tanking recall.
+Naively pre-filtering or constraining the traversal can fragment the graph and crater recall.
+Some systems mitigate this with bitset-aware traversal algorithms or filtered vector indexes (storing attributes on the index side, e.g., Spanner's `STORING` clause) <a id="cite-15"></a>[[15]](#ref-15).
 2.  **Hybrid Search (BM25 + Vectors)**: Dense vectors are excellent for semantic meaning but terrible for exact keyword matching (like searching for a specific product ID or an obscure acronym).
-The industry standard approach is **Hybrid Search**: running a dense vector search concurrently with a sparse lexical search (like BM25), and then fusing the results together using an algorithm like **Reciprocal Rank Fusion (RRF)** for optimal relevance.
+The industry standard approach is **Hybrid Search**: running a dense vector search concurrently with a sparse lexical search (like BM25), and then fusing the results together using an algorithm like **Reciprocal Rank Fusion (RRF)** <a id="cite-34"></a>[[34]](#ref-34) for optimal relevance.
+3.  **Dynamic Index Maintenance**: Vector indices aren't static.
+In production, updating and deleting vectors usually relies on soft-deletes (tombstones) because surgically removing nodes from a highly connected HNSW graph is mathematically destructive.
+This requires background graph repair, periodic segment-based merging/rebuilds, and introduces write-amplification tradeoffs (especially for on-disk indices).